rackerlabs/support-how-to/content/cloud-servers/add-and-remove-roles-and-features-on-windows-server.md

 product_url: cloud-servers
 ---

-*This article applies to the following Microsoft&reg; Windows Server versions: 2012, 2012 R2, 2016, 2019*
+*This article applies to the following Microsoft&reg; Windows&reg; Server versions: 2012, 2012 R2, 2016, 2019*

 This article shows how to install and remove Windows Server roles and features by using Server Manager.